Scoop (Student Food Co-ops)

 Scoops work by pooling their buying power and ordering food in bulk direct from suppliers & local farmers, so that a group of people can buy good food at a more affordable price.
 Small food co-ops or buying groups work by collecting together everyone’s orders in advance, whereas other models operate more like other food businesses in that they order the produce from suppliers and then sell it to their customers via stalls, bag or box schemes, mobile stores, shops or other types of outlet.

-At the time of writing, early 2013, there are 35 student food co-ops that we know about in the UK, selling local, organic and ethical food at affordable prices to students and staff.
+At the time of writing, early 2013, there are over 40 student food co-ops that we know about in the UK, selling local, organic and ethical food at affordable prices to students and staff.
 Some are permenant shop spaces, some are regular market stalls on campus and others are delivery schemes- Scoops operate in many different ways.

 How can we help?